-21.2 Multi-unicast
+22.2 Multi-unicasting

-As an alternative to multicasting, the MSD620/622 features 'multi-unicasting', that is - sending out up to 4x3 independent copies of video, and 3 of audio, data and contact closure streams.
+As an alternative to multicasting, the S-68 E features 'multi-unicasting', that is - sending out up to 8x3 independent copies of video, and sending and receiving eight data streams.
 If the bit rates selected are moderate, it may be more convenient to use this mechanism instead of multicasting, even though the network gets more signal to carry from the encoder.

 When such a destination is removed, the source also stops sending the corresponding stream.
-If the input channel of a destination is disabled without disabling the source, source transmission will be throttled, but not disabled (this behaviour is selectable through the FloodGuard settings).
+If the input channel of a destination is disabled without disabling the source, source transmission will be throttled, but not disabled (this behavior is selectable through the FloodGuard settings).
 The source downsizes the stream by sending empty UDP packets until a wake-up call is received.
 The empty packets, of course, carry the relevant IP/port information.